Thomas Liu Le Lann

 Thomas Liu Le Lann, during the exhibition Études sur l'Empathie at the Fondation d'entreprise Ricard, taken on December 2, 2019.

 Thomas Liu Le Lann (born 1994 in Geneva, Switzerland) is a French artist who lives and works in Geneva.
 Thomas Liu Le Lann creates sculptures and installations in various techniques using fabric, glass, wood, photography, poetry and found objects.

 Early life and education

 2016 Thomas Liu Le Lann graduated from the École des Beaux-Arts in Nantes with a Bachelor's degree and in 2017 from the Beijing University of Language and Culture with the same degree after studying Chinese language and literature.
 In 2018, he obtained a Master's degree in contemporary artistic practice at the HEAD (Haute École de Design de Genève) in Geneva, with Verena Dengler and Lili Reynaud-Dewar.
 Thomas Liu Le Lann has been selected as a Residency Artist 2025 at BY ART MATTERS, affiliated with BY ART MATTERS Museum in Hangzhou, China.
+He is nominated as a finalist for the Swiss Art Award in 2026.